Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Pronunciation and Articulation

-Reading aloud needs clear and correct pronunciation.
+Reading aloud requires clear and correct pronunciation.
 This practice enhances our ability to speak clearly.
 It makes us more aware of how language sounds and flows.
 Reading aloud regularly helps people spot and correct mispronunciations.
 That leads to more precise and more polished speaking.
 When children hear words read out loud and try to copy those sounds, it helps them say words correctly.
 It is vital for good communication.

 Reading Increases Vocabulary Power: A Dictionary Case Study